Dutch Ruppersberger: Yemeni civil war

+Retirement

+Ruppersberger announced on January 26, 2024, that he would not run for reelection, thus retiring from the House at the conclusion of the 118th United States Congress.
+He stated that it was "time to pass the torch to a younger generation of leaders and I am looking forward to spending more time with my family".

+Political positions

+Ruppersberger has voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Political campaigns

 Barred from a third term as county executive, Ruppersberger opted to run for Congress in 2002 after 2nd district Congressman Bob Ehrlich ran for governor.
 The Maryland General Assembly significantly altered the 2nd by shifting most of its share of heavily Republican Harford County to the already Republican-leaning 1st and 6th districts, respectively based on the Eastern Shore and in Western Maryland.
 In its place, the legislature added a heavily Democratic portion of Baltimore City that had previously been in the 1st district.
-This turned the 2nd from a swing district into a strongly Democratic district.
+This made the district significantly friendlier to Democrats than its predecessor.

 Before running for Congress, Ruppersberger legally changed his name so that his lifelong nickname, "Dutch," could appear on the ballot.

-An August 2011 editorial by The Washington Post called the 2nd district "curlicue territories strung together by impossibly delicate tendrils of land" and "a crazy-quilt confection drawn for the express purpose of ousting the incumbent at the time, Rep. (and later Gov.) Robert L. "Bob" Ehrlich Jr., a Republican, and installing C.A.
-Dutch Ruppersberger, a Democrat who still holds the job."
 He defeated Republican nominee Helen Delich Bentley, who had represented the 2nd district from 1985 to 1995, with 55% of the vote.
 He has never faced another close contest and has been reelected ten times.

+An August 2011 editorial by The Washington Post described the 2nd district's configuration as "curlicue territories strung together by impossibly delicate tendrils of land" and "a crazy-quilt confection drawn for the express purpose of ousting the incumbent at the time, Rep. (and later Gov.) Robert L. "Bob" Ehrlich Jr., a Republican, and installing C.A.
+Dutch Ruppersberger, a Democrat who still holds the job."